 TABLE TALK: Use the Table Talk questions below to start a discussion around the Table at dinner.

 Have your child select one of the Bible stories from this week and act it out for you as you read the story aloud from The Beginner’s Bible.
-You can help your child understand the love of a parent for a child by acting out a manger scene.
-Set up an area in your house to be your stable, and allow your child to play either Mary, Joseph, baby Jesus, or another character who was present at the stable.
+The story “A Captain’s Faith” will be a fun story to act out.
+Your child will enjoy pretending to be the sick servant lying on the couch, and you can pretend to be the worried captain who seeks help from Jesus.
 When you come to the place(s) in the story where a Bible character speaks, instruct your child what to say.
 If possible, have your child perform the Bible drama for other family members in person, via Skype, or using a video camera.

 EXTRA MILE: Extra Mile provides interactive ways for your child to connect with the story.

 This week, begin helping your child memorize the Lord’s Prayer, which was in this lesson:

 Our Father in heaven, hallowed be your name, your kingdom come, your will be done on earth as it is in heaven.
 Give us today our daily bread.
 Forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, But deliver us from the evil one.
 Amen.